-The Springfield City Council unanimously voted Monday night to abandon its contract to rent municipal county jail beds to immigration and customs enforcement.
+The Springfield City Council unanimously voted Monday night to abandon its contract to rent municipal county jail beds to Immigration and Customs Enforcement, or ICE.
+KLCC's Alec Cowan reports.

 The Springfield Police Department signed a contract with ICE in 2012 to rent out 5 of their 11 jail beds for ICE detainees.
 The jail charged $80 a bed and could hold detainees for up to 72 hours.